eefricker/eefricker/README.md

 **Ethan Fricker**

-I am a Mathematics PhD based in Chicago, specializing in reinforcement learning, high-performance computing, and algorithmic design.
-My work focuses on bridging the gap between rigorous mathematical theory and bare-metal computational efficiency.
-Featured Project: The AlphaZero Architecture Series
+I am a Mathematics PhD based in Chicago.
+I am currently looking for Quantatative Researcher roles, and I am keeping a portfolio of projects towards that goal here.

-I recently completed a three-part portfolio reconstructing the AlphaZero reinforcement learning algorithm from the ground up.
-This series demonstrates a full-stack progression from mathematical fundamentals to distributed, production-scale systems engineering.
+Not super related to finance, but as a personal project/an intial commit, I have a three-part project reconstructing the AlphaZero reinforcement learning algorithm from the ground up.
+It demonstrates a full-stack progression from mathematical fundamentals to distributed, production-scale systems engineering.

 **AlphaZero Project**